-While adults are generally found alone, the larval form (caterpillar) can be seen grouping together on a single tree.
+When ready to breed, females are believed to release a pheromone into the air that males up to half a mile away can detect.
+While adults are generally found alone unless mating, the larval form caterpillar can be seen grouping together on a single tree.
 The green caterpillar has long white stripes running head-to-tail.
-Red patches are near the rear while short spikes stud the entire length of the body.
+Red patches are near the rear end, while short spikes stud the entire length of the body.
 Two larger black spikes are at the head.
 The caterpillar's diet consists of the leaves of maple trees and other hardwoods.
-A large number of them on a young maple tree can inflict damage to the sapling, rendering them a pest.
-They weave silk cocoons and are members of the Silkmoth family.
-When ready to breed, females are believed to release a pheromone into the air that males up to half a mile away can detect.
+A large number of them on a young maple tree can inflict damage to the sapling, rendering them a pest, but mature trees handle the feeding well enough.
+The caterpillars weave silk cocoons, like other members of the Silkmoth family.

 Scientific Name: Dryocampa rubicunda

 Butterfly or Moth

 Size (Adult; Length): 34mm to 52mm (1.33in to 2.03in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.

 Antennae: Butterflies and Moths have a pair of antennae on the head used as sensors.

 Head: The head is home to the insect's eyes, antennae, and proboscis.